b-gonzalez/Fluent-VBA/README.md

 Several other tests are implemented documenting the flexibility with which these unit tests can be created.
 I will probably consolidate these tests into a runExamples sub which I've already created.
 Currently only one of the six examples is implemented.
 So it's a relatively small update to add the other examples.
 That will likely happen soon.

-# cFluentOf class

-One new big change is the addition of the cFluentOf class.
-This new class allows you to enter the test value in the testing line itself.
-The cFluentOf class is now on par with the cFluent class in terms of being utilized within the tests.
-You can read more about using the cFluentOf class [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/cFluentOf-objects)

 # Using Fluent VBA in an external project

 All of the class modules in Fluent VBA are PublicNotCreatable.
 So the project can be used as a reference in other projects.
 If you plan on doing this I'd recommend doing the following: